 Blueberries – I know, blueberries are usually a muffin thing but the blueberries add nutrition as well as awesome flavor and natural sweetness to these “healthy” cupcakes.
 Fresh blueberries are my preference but frozen blueberries can be used too.
 Rinse the frozen blueberries in a strainer with cold water until the water runs almost clear.
 Dry the berries on an absorbent kitchen towel.

 Agave nectar is the only sweetener in these cupcakes – no cane sugar.
 If you don’t have any agave, you can whip up this agave nectar substitute with just brown sugar and water.

 To be sure that these cannot be mistaken for muffins, I topped these cupcakes with a coating of chocolate ganache, which is simply chocolate melted with cream, coconut cream in this case.
 To keep it low-sugar I use Lakanto chocolate chips – monkfruit sweetened.
 Another option to keep it low sugar is with Ghirardelli 92% Bittersweet Chocolate or Lindt Excellence Bar 90%.
 The natural sweetness of the coconut cream will help to balance the bittersweet chocolate,

 The white icing, instead of using powdered sugar, is made with coconut cream whipped with a tiny bit of agave.
 The coconut cream is naturally sweet so just teaspoon of sweetener does the trick to make these cupcakes beautiful & delicious.
 See my full post and video Icing without powdered sugar.

-Healthy Banana Cupcakes (Grain-Free)
+Healthy Banana Cupcakes with Almond Flour